Skip to content

 _load_deferred_json(user_temp_dir, task_id, suffix, expected_type=...) is the shared envelope helper: builds the path, exists-checks, parses JSON, validates the top-level shape (list or dict), and warns + unlinks on a malformed file.
 Each handler then runs its own business logic and unlinks at the call site so per-handler invariants (admin gate, depth gate, KG per-op commit) read cleanly.

-_purge_deferred_files_for_retry clears the slate when a task is set back to pending_retry, so a non-idempotent op like a KG invalidate isn't replayed twice across attempts. _warn_unconsumed_deferred_files scans the user temp dir after the drain phase and logs WARN for files missing the task_ prefix or carrying an unknown suffix; the misnamed file is left on disk for inspection.
+_purge_deferred_files_for_retry clears the slate when a task is re-claimed after a crash, a restart, or a retry, so a non-idempotent op like a KG invalidate isn't replayed twice across attempts. _warn_unconsumed_deferred_files scans the user temp dir after the drain phase and logs WARN for files missing the task_ prefix or carrying an unknown suffix; the misnamed file is left on disk for inspection.

 Identity fields (user_id, conversation_token) always come from the task, not from the JSON, to prevent spoofing.